 Determine Why Your Mac Wakes Up From Sleep

 Have you ever put your Mac to sleep, only to find it awake seemingly on it’s own when you return to the machine?
-I’ve run into this mystery a few times, and with a few terminal commands you can help track down what caused your Mac to wake from sleep.
+I’ve run into this mystery of a randomly waking Mac a few times, and with a few terminal commands you can help track down what caused your Mac to wake from sleep.

-Launch the Terminal and type the following at the command line:
+Launch the Terminal, found in /Applications/Utilities/ and type the following at the command line exactly:

 syslog |grep -i "Wake reason"

-You will then see a report from the system logs that looks like the following:
+Hit return and you will then see a report from the system logs in OS X that looks something like the following: